 MUSICAL—Linda Gross Theater, 336 W. 20th St, presents the world premiere of the musical “The Band’s Visit,” featuring Tony Shalhoub (“Monk”).
 An Egyptian Police Band arrives in Israel to play a concert.
 After a mix-up at the border, they are sent to a remote village in the middle of the desert.
 With no bus until morning and no hotel in sight, these unlikely travelers are taken in by the locals.
 Under the spell of the desert sky, their lives become intertwined in the most unexpected ways.
 This play in adapted from a screenplay that received 36 major international awards.
 Director is David Cromer, with music and lyrics by David Yazbek.
 Tickets start at $75.
 For tickets or more information, visit atlantictheater.org.

 COMEDY—Thirteenth Street Repertory Company, 50 W. 13th St. between Fifth and Sixth Aves., presents the return of “The Accidental Pervert,” a comedy that tells the awkwardly poignant story of a boy’s journey into manhood after discovering his dad’s X-rated video tapes hidden in a bedroom closet.
-He subsequently develops an addiction to pornography that continues until the age of 26, when he meets his wife-to-be, and finds himself struggling to find the balance between fantasy and reality.
+He subsequently develops an addiction to pornography that continues until the age of 26, when he meets his wife to be, and finds himself struggling to find the balance between fantasy and reality.
 Performances are Fri. and Sat. at 7 p.m.
-Tickets are $49 and available by calling (212) 352-3101 or visit www.theaccidentalpervert.com.
+Tickets are $49 and available by calling (212) 352-3101 or visit http://www.theaccidentalpervert.com.

-BOOK READINGS & ACTIVITIES—Barnes & Noble, 33 E. 17th Street, presents story time on most Saturdays.
-The stories are as follows.
+BOOK READINGS & ACTIVITIES—Barnes & Noble, 33 E. 17th Street, presents story time on most Saturdays with coloring and activities afterwards.
 For more information call (212) 253-0810 or visit bn.com.

-BOOK READINGS—The Strand Bookstore, 828 Broadway at 12th St., presents story time on most Saturdays and Sundays.
+BOOK READINGS—The Strand Bookstore, 828 Broadway at 12th St., presents story time, including crafts, on most Saturdays and Sundays.
 All children must be accompanied by a parent for the duration of their visit.

 For more information, visit strandbooks.com or call (212) 473-1452.